By Adam Smith, 21st Century

 Other than physical cash and coin, most money exists digitally, just numbers in a computer, deposited in a bank somewhere.
 So, when speaking of money in a bank we refer to it as “deposits”.
 Anytime this paper mentions deposits or the creation of deposits, “deposit” is synonymous with “money”.

 But the complexities of defining money don’t stop there.
 There is also another type of money, money only used by the central bank and financial institutions to settle their transactions at the end of the day.
 This type of central bank money is called “reserves”.
-Reserves are also money, but only used by the central bank and financial institutions.
+Reserves are also money, but only used by the central bank and financial institutions (cash and coin count as reserves too, but we’re not going down that road).

-If you find this supremely confusing you are not alone, it’s designed complex on purpose so that regular people don’t attempt to understand it and don’t realize the simple truth of banks creating money.
+If you find this supremely confusing you are not alone, it’s designed complex on purpose so that regular people don’t attempt to understand it and don’t realize the simple truth of banks’ money creation powers.
 As economist John Kenneth Galbraith said in his treatise on money:

 Truer words were never spoken…